-The Rhodes class of 2017 has been selected after a rigorous global process.
+The Rhodes class of 2018 has been selected after a rigorous global process.
 The biographies of the new Scholars are listed on the Rhodes House website - click on 'Class of 2018'.

 Four criteria are used in the selection of Scholars:

 - Energy to use one's talents to the full, for example through achievement in areas such as sports, music, debate, dance, theatre, and artistic pursuits, particularly where teamwork is involved